ublue-os/website/docs/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/1264109/221307636-5e312e48-821f-4206-848f-7fbc2c91cd78.png)

 Don't worry, you can't mess anything up, all the merging and stuff will be done by the maintainer, what this does is lets us gather information in a more formal manner than just shoving everything in a forum thread.
-The more people are reviewing and testing images, the better off we'll be, especially for images that are new like Sericea.
+The more people are reviewing and testing images, the better off we'll be, especially for images that are new.

 At some point we'll have a bot that will leave you instructions on how to rebase to the image and all that stuff, but in the meantime we'll leave instructions manually.